jonesn/scorpion/doc/intro.md

 ## BLAS

 The BLAS (Basic Linear Algebra Subprograms) are routines that provide standard building blocks for performing basic vector and matrix operations.
-The Level 1 BLAS perform scalar, vector and vector-vector operations, the Level 2 BLAS perform matrix-vector operations, and the Level 3 BLAS perform matrix-matrix operations.
+ - The Level 1 BLAS perform scalar, vector and vector-vector operations
+ - The Level 2 BLAS perform matrix-vector operations
+ - The Level 3 BLAS perform matrix-matrix operations.
 Because the BLAS are efficient, portable, and widely available, they are commonly used in the development of high quality linear algebra software, LAPACK for example.

 It originated as a Fortran library in 1979.
 Probably some of the most heavily optimized code on the planet.